- How are participants nominated for SD-SLEP?

 - Acquaint participants with the strength and readiness of the U.S. armed forces through personal observation of Army, Navy, Air Force, and Marine Corps activities;

-- Facilitate the candid exchange of information on defense matters between the Secretary of Defense and JCOC participants.
+- Facilitate the candid exchange of information on defense matters between the Secretary of Defense and program participants.

-- Help the American public obtain a better understanding of national defense policies and programs through opinion leaders who return to their communities and share firsthand observations and knowledge gained during the Conference; and
+- Help the American public obtain a better understanding of national defense policies and programs through opinion leaders who return to their communities and share firsthand observations and knowledge gained during the program.

 Nomination and selection procedures are designed to bring together a geographical, professional, and cultural cross-section of influential Americans who are leaders in their fields.
 We also encourage nominations of leaders representing a broad spectrum of areas.

 SD-SLEP participants routinely include opinion leaders such as:

 - CEOs and senior officials of private enterprises with regional or national reach.

 - National association and leaders of professional, minority and women's organizations